CerfSoleil/Prework-Journal/README.md

 # Prework Website

 ## Description
 This webpage was made as a part of an edX coding bootcamp.
 It was done as a first step to learning how to code in a professional manner.
-The webpage provides some details in the usage of CSS, HTML, GitHub, and JavaScript; all of which I learned a great deal about these in the process of constructing it.
+The webpage provides some details in the usage of CSS, HTML, GitHub, and JavaScript; all of which I learned a great deal about these in the process of constructing it.<br><br>
+Details on the day to day process can be found in the Journal.md document.

 ## Credits